maxim-design/WorldOfGames/README.md

     The platform was designed to allow easy game addition by including a new game file into the `../WorldOfGames/Data/Games/` folder.
 The game must be written in python 3.8 compatible script, must be named `somename.py`and has to contain the following functions:
     **about()**  -  returning 2 variables: game_name, game_description
     example:
     ```python3.8
     def about():
    	    game_name = "NewGame"
     	game_description = "This game does this and that"
         return game_name, game_description
     ```
     **play(difficulty)** - gets the difficulty  as an **_integer_** variable and returning 2 variables: game result, correct answer

-	example:
     ```python3.8
     def play(difficulty):
         correct_answer = computer generated something based on difficulty.